1. Obtain Registration Appointment Time

 All international students must obtain clearance from the Office of International Services in order to drop courses.
 The Citizenship and Immigration Service requires foreign students to take a minimum of 12 units as undergraduates, 8 units as master’s degree students and 6 units as doctoral students or a research or teaching assistant.

-Mandatory Tuberculosis Screening Policy: All International Students are required to be screened for tuberculosis in the United States or Canada within six months prior to their first semester of enrollment at USC.
+Tuberculosis Screening Requirement: All international students are required to be screened for tuberculosis prior to their first semester of enrollment at USC.
 See Tuberculosis Screening Requirement for further information.

 6. Log in to Web Registration to Enroll in Classes or Change Program